USRSE/usrse24/pages/program/program.md

  </tr>
  <tr height=253 style='mso-height-source:userset;height:189.5pt'>
   <td colspan=2 height=253 class=xl786507 width=302 style='height:189.5pt;
-  width:227pt'>A Brief Introduction to HPC Carpentry<br>
+  width:227pt'>- A Brief Introduction to HPC Carpentry<br>
     Lessons Learned While Building an Effective and Equitable Internship Program<br>
-    Student Research Software Engineers: Insights from Macro and Micro Perspectives<br>
+    - Student Research Software Engineers: Insights from Macro and Micro Perspectives<br>
-    Creating a Curriculum for Curating Code<br>
+    - Creating a Curriculum for Curating Code<br>
-    Experiences in Teaching Prospective Research Software Engineers at the University of Chicago<br>
+    - Experiences in Teaching Prospective Research Software Engineers at the University of Chicago<br>
-    Foundational competencies of an RSE: state of the project and what comes next</td>
+    - Foundational competencies of an RSE: state of the project and what comes next</td>
-  <td colspan=2 class=xl846507 width=284 style='border-left:none;width:213pt'>Leveraging
+  <td colspan=2 class=xl846507 width=284 style='border-left:none;width:213pt'>- Leveraging
   LLMs for Effective Coding<br>
-    Bridging the Valley of Death: From Research to Deployment in AI/ML<br>
+    - Bridging the Valley of Death: From Research to Deployment in AI/ML<br>
-    Enhancing the application of large language models with retrieval-augmented generation for a research community<br>
+    - Enhancing the application of large language models with retrieval-augmented generation for a research community<br>
-    An Empirical Survey of GitHub Repositories at Research Universities<br>
+    - An Empirical Survey of GitHub Repositories at Research Universities<br>
-    Decentralized collaboration for the AutoRA Python package with a functional paradigm and namespace packages</td>
+    - Decentralized collaboration for the AutoRA Python package with a functional paradigm and namespace packages</td>
   <td colspan=2 class=xl846507 width=358 style='border-right:.5pt solid white;
-  border-left:none;width:269pt'>User-Centric Science: Unveiling the Power of Design at NCSA<br>
+  border-left:none;width:269pt'>- User-Centric Science: Unveiling the Power of Design at NCSA<br>
-    Containers, structured programming and encapsulation - what would Djikstra think<br>
+    - Containers, structured programming and encapsulation - what would Djikstra think<br>
-    Building Bridges and Breaking Barriers: How Research Software Engineers and Software Engineering Researchers Can Partner for Success<br>
+    - Building Bridges and Breaking Barriers: How Research Software Engineers and Software Engineering Researchers Can Partner for Success<br>
-    Analyzing the Security Culture of Research Software Engineers<br>
+    - Analyzing the Security Culture of Research Software Engineers<br>
-    A Mature RSE Capability Examined: Space Analysis and Applications at Johns Hopkins APL<br>
+    - A Mature RSE Capability Examined: Space Analysis and Applications at Johns Hopkins APL<br>
-    Future Beyond Borders: Transforming the Research Software through Internationalization, Localization and Translation</td>
+    - Future Beyond Borders: Transforming the Research Software through Internationalization, Localization and Translation</td>
  </tr>
  <tr height=27 style='mso-height-source:userset;height:20.0pt'>